Track an S3 or DynamoDB storage location

 Your S3 storage location or DynamoDB instance is now accessible through the Cyral sidecar.
 Next you should:

-- Create a Data Map to specify which buckets or tables Cyral will protect.
+- For DynamoDB, create Data Map entries to specify which tables Cyral will protect.

 - To add SSO for S3 users, see SSO for S3